 "I received amazing support from my line manager to get where I am today.
 She supported my decision to complete my district nurse degree in under 12 months and endorsed my study leave in order to achieve this.
 Although it was an intense year it actually turned out to be a great option for me, as my children were at that age where I had more time to focus on my career.

-"I loved the degree and I’ve just moved up from a Band 6 district nurse to Band 7, which means I’m now a sister with the potential to move into management.
-But regardless of level, the single best thing about being a nurse where I am is having the time to provide the kind of quality care that attracted me to nursing originally.
-We have safe staffing levels in the community hospital here, with only seven or eight patients per nurse.
-This means the level of care we’re able to provide is extremely high.
+"I loved the degree, and I moved up from a Band 6 district nurse to Band 7, which meant I was a Sister with the potential to move into management, which I did.
+An opportunity arose to work part-time on the national standardisation of nursing documentation - this allowed me to gain experience working at an All-Wales level and I have since been appointed as the health board’s clinical lead informatics nurse.
+But, regardless of level, the single best thing about being a nurse where I am, is having the time to provide the kind of quality care that attracted me to nursing originally.
+This means the level of care we are able to provide is extremely high.

 "I’ve been based in Powys my whole career.
 The Brecon Beacons are on my doorstep and it’s great to bring up the children in an area that offers such a great work-life balance.
-Everyone is so friendly and we have a fantastic community spirit.
-Even on my ward, if people don’t know each other they soon become friends.
+Everyone is so friendly, and we have a fantastic community spirit.

 "I’d recommend nursing to anyone who’s serious about it, especially in Wales.
 As I’ve found out, nursing is a genuine career option these days.
-I’ve forged a good career at a pace that’s suited me and I’ve learnt you can always rely on support to help you reach your goals.”
+I have forged a good career at a pace that’s suited me, and I’ve learnt you can always rely on support to help you reach your goals.”